Cincinesh/tue/docs/headers/vec.md

 [Tuesday](../../README.md)/[Headers](../headers.md)/`<tue/vec.hpp>`
 ===================================================================
-This header provides the `vec` type, type aliases, and some related non-member functions.
+This header provides the `tue::vec` type, type aliases, and some related non-member functions.

 Types
 -----
-The `vec` type represents an N-dimensional vector with a given component type and count.
+The `tue::vec` type represents an N-dimensional vector with a given component type and count.
 It is declared as follows:

 ```c++
 template<typename T, int N>